 Method

-- Place the oats in a small bowl and cover with just enough rice milk to make everything wet – the oats shouldn’t be swimming in it or anything.
+- Place the oats in a small bowl and cover with just enough rice milk to make everything wet – the oats shouldn’t be swimming in it.
 Cover and leave in the fridge overnight.

 - In the morning, mash a banana and add it to the oats along with the coconut milk, cacao and peanut butter.
-The first time I made it I added some maple syrup, but that made it almost too sweet – it felt too much like dessert, my boyfriend said.
-Not that that was necessarily a bad thing, he added… But we both found that it’s perfectly sweet enough without further sweetener.
+The first time I made it I added some maple syrup, but that made it almost too sweet – it felt too much like dessert, according to my boyfriend.
+(Not that that was necessarily a bad thing, he added…) But we both found that it’s perfectly sweet enough without further sweetener.
 I’d suggest trying it like this and then adding sweetener if desired.

 Variation: If you’re out of peanut butter (a misfortune I try to protect myself against and hope never happens to you!) or just want to switch things up, try this with tahini instead of peanut butter.
 My boyfriend actually prefers this version.
-Here I added a tiny bit of maple syrup though, to combat any potential bitterness from the tahini – feel free to try without though.
+Here I added a tiny bit of maple syrup though, to combat any potential bitterness from the tahin.
 (See the tahini version below – unfortunately I didn’t have time to decorate properly, as I had a flight to catch!)

 Feel Good Fact #1: Oats protect against heart disease, thanks to their high fiber content and unique compounds, while also stabilizing blood sugar and reducing the risk for type 2 diabetes.